 Withdrawal: Student receives W or W() grades according to established guidelines.
 Transcript comment reads: “Withdrew with conduct charges pending on (date).”
 Comment is removed if the student is readmitted.

-Disciplinary Interim Suspension (pending a SDB hearing): Student receives W or W() grades according to established guidelines.
+Disciplinary Interim Suspension (pending an SDB hearing): Student receives W or W() grades according to established guidelines.
 Transcript comment reads: “Disciplinarily suspended on (date).”
-Comment is removed at time of withdrawal or disposition of a conduct hearing.
+Comment is removed at the time of withdrawal or disposition of a conduct hearing.

 Disciplinary Suspension: Student receives W or W() grades according to established guidelines.
 Transcript comment reads: “Suspended after a finding of responsibility for a Code of Conduct violation from (date) to (date).”
 Comment is removed one year after the term of suspension expires.

 Disciplinary Expulsion: Student receives W or W() grades according to established guidelines.
 Transcript comment reads: “Expelled after a finding of responsibility for a Code of Conduct violation on (date).”
-Comment shall not be removed.
+The comment shall not be removed.